WayneDW/More-than-Algorithms/README.md

 ### Notes in C++, [tutorial](http://www.learncpp.com/)

-The memory a program uses typically contains the following areas:
+The memory of a program contains the following areas:
 * code segment, where the compiled program sits in memory
 * bss segment, where zero-initialized **global** and **static variables** are stored.
 * data segment, where initialized **global** and **static variables** are stored